Office of the Dean

-Engineering@Iowa® is recognized for its personalized student-oriented mission with some very unique characteristics —coupled with the resources of a major research university.
-The College is ranked among the top 20% of graduate and undergraduate colleges of engineering in America.
-Our undergraduate students become “engineers...and something more,” by combining a rigorous technical education with essential 21st century skills in teamwork, communication, global awareness, leadership, entrepreneurship, and creativity.
+We are committed to the whole development of the student with a keen sense of being “an engineer…and something more” by combining a rigorous technical education with essential 21stcentury skills in teamwork, communication, global awareness, leadership, entrepreneurship, and creativity.
 This "uniquely Iowa" approach builds upon the strengths provided by each college across our comprehensive university.
-This makes the University of Iowa uniquely qualified to provide talented students the type of broad technological education demanded in a rapidly changing world.
-Our programs satisfy the demands of employers that require a balance of rigorous fundamental engineering skills, along with fundamental management talents.
+The University of Iowa is uniquely qualified to provide talented students the type of broad technological education demanded in a rapidly changing world.

-Whether you are a prospective student, parent, alumnus, researcher, faculty member, government or industry decision maker—or just browsing – we invite you to explore the College of Engineering further, and learn what it may have to offer you.
+Whether you are a prospective student, parent, alumnus, researcher, faculty or staff member, government or industry decision maker—or just browsing—I am proud to invite you to explore the College of Engineering further and learn more.